 In 2017 SES held Powering up Research, a duo of events around research themes of the new Tier 2 centres.
 These were held with our partner institutions including:

-- The MMM Hub: Accelerating Materials and Molecular Modelling at University College London
+- The MMM Hub: Accelerating Materials and Molecular Modelling at UCL

 - Data Fuelled Innovation at King’s College London